 High beams are used for long-range visibility, providing light for approximately 350-400 feet ahead to illuminate dark roads.
-They are angled high and built to illuminate the road and beyond, making it easier to spot hazards from a distance.
-However, their brightness can be blinding to drivers, so it's crucial you know when to use them.
+They are angled high and built to illuminate the road and beyond, making spotting hazards from a distance easier.
+However, their brightness can blind drivers, so it's crucial to know when to use them.